ehlesp/smallab-k8s-pve-guide/G910 - Appendix 10 ~ Updating PostgreSQL to a newer major version.md

 In this appendix's scenario, remember that the folder with the old database files was the one named `17`.

-## Kustomize project only for updating PostgreSQL included in this guide series
+## Kustomize project only for updating PostgreSQL included in this guide

 You can find the Kustomize project meant **only for updating PostgreSQL databases to newer MAJOR versions** at the attached folder indicated below.